by Robin Young-Cournoyer, Associate Professor, Goodwin University

 Learn more about Nursing programs at Goodwin University.

-Robin Young-Cournoyer was born in Revere, Massachusetts, and grew up in Nashua, New Hampshire.
+Robin Young Cournoyer was born in Revere, Massachusetts, and grew up in Nashua, New Hampshire.
 She and her husband, Tony, met in college and have raised three amazing young men.
-She launched Nurse Consultants LLC, an independent childcare consulting company in 1990.
+She started an independent childcare consulting company 27 years ago.
 This has enabled her to work with children, childcare teachers, owners, and directors.
-She has had the opportunity to work in many specialty areas.
-She is passionate about our seniors and making sure they have access to the resources in the community.
-She is a board member on the council on aging, GSSSI, and the Holland Helpers.
-In 2019, she launched a second company, Advocates for Senior Independence.
+She has had the opportunity to work in many specialty areas, but is passionate about pediatrics and maternity.
 Her goal after graduating from UConn was to obtain employment as a college professor working with a diverse group of students.
-Robin feels it is such an honor to be part of the very welcoming Goodwin University community and all it has to offer to students.
+She says it is an honor to be part of the very welcoming Goodwin community and all it has to offer students.